 Who is eligible to apply?Our program is focused on next-generation leaders who are enrolled in undergraduate and graduate schools at the time of applying and who intend to be enrolled and on campus during their Fellowship year.
-We define next generation leaders as individuals that are born between 1980-1995.
+We define next generation leaders as individuals between 20-35 years of age.
 In some cases we accept applications from individuals that are no longer enrolled in school but that fall in this age range and that are committed to work in social change.

 How do you select your Fellows?When we evaluate our candidates, what we search for is a genuine intention to learn new practices and perspectives that will increase (1) their self-awareness, (2) their ability to connect to and have concern for others, even when their our differences, and (3) their ability to recognize our interdependence by connecting with communities and people beyond their immediate project or local community.